TinyStepper

 Why it helps

+WHO recommends toddlers spend at least 180 minutes a day in physical activities of varied intensity, and blanket tug is the kind of moderate-to-vigorous play the guidance has in mind.
 The pulling motion engages arms, shoulders, and core muscles while providing deep proprioceptive feedback that helps regulate the nervous system.
-This type of heavy work is recommended for calming an overstimulated or restless toddler, and ending with a blanket wrap soothes the transition to quiet time.
+Ending with a blanket wrap soothes the transition from energy release to quiet time.

 Variations